elena19m/cloud-courses/website/docs/common/openshift/_cronjobs.md

 ### Case study: Database backup

+For this exercises you have to download the arvhice from the following link: swarm.cs.pub.ro/~sweisz/pgsql.zip

 The pgsql.yaml file deploys a database server.
 For this database server we need to create backups which will be storen in another volume which will them be deployed off-site.